- 1 Market to me. Not my device.

-Later, as you walk down the hall, you notice several giant touchscreen portals on the wall.
+Later, as you walk down the hall, you notice several giant touch screen portals on the wall.
 You log in to one.
 Because the cruise line knows your interests, the portal recommends tonight’s Rio Carnival on the upper deck and a group tour of the Royal Botanical Gardens when you reach the Port of Spain in a few days.
-Next stop: the pool bar, where the waiter starts to mix up your favorite drink before you even arrive.
+Next stop: the pool bar, where the waiter starts to mix up your favourite drink before you even arrive.

 See how Princess Cruises charts the best marketing course by knowing their audience.

 “Delivering a great experience really begins with the data.
 We use our data management platform as our central data warehouse, acting as the foundation for us to drive customer insight.”

 SVP, Global Marketing & Sales, Princess Cruises

 “A DMP is like an oil refinery for your data,” says Matt Skinner, product marketing manager for Adobe Audience Manager.
 “Just as it takes work to extract oil from the ground, refine it and turn it into something like gasoline that everyone can use, a DMP refines data into a single view of the customer for better personalisation and great experiences.”